Understanding the Swiss Business Visa Landscape

 Step 5: Track Application Progress

-VFS provides a tracking reference number.
-Monitor your application status through:
+VFS provides a tracking reference number that allows you to monitor your application status online.
+Track through:

 - SMS updates (if opted)